 How To Store Leftover Smoked Chicken

-Allow the chicken to cool to room temperate and place the chicken in an airtight container.
+Allow the chicken to cool to room temperature, then place it in an airtight container.
 The chicken can stay in the fridge for up to 3 days.

-My Favourite Wood Chips for Smoked Teriyaki Chicken
+My Favorite Wood Chips for Smoked Teriyaki Chicken

-My favorite wood chips to use for smoked teriyaki chicken are pecan and cherry because I think these two kinds of wood add a sweet flavor to the chicken and complement the flavor of the teriyaki well.
+My favorite wood chips for chicken are pecan and cherry because I think these two kinds of wood add a sweet flavor to the chicken and complement the teriyaki well.

 More Traeger Recipes